alik15/obsidian-git-sync/learningandguides/Kubernetes/Kubernetes Deployment Guide.md

 >You have deployed a Kubernetes cluster

 ### 5 Things to do
-Make a bash script to simplify installation
+- Make a bash script to simplify installation
+- Fix errors